jsulak/mailmate-bundles/README.md

 Adds a command to quickly open a FogBugz case referenced from a FogBugz status email.

-Can be activated from the `Commands` menu, or with the "F" keyboard shortcut.
+Can be activated from the `Commands` menu, or with the "F2" keyboard shortcut.